aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/chart-format/_index.md

 ```

 #### **Changing Major Gridlines Settings**
-Developers cannot only control the visibility of major gridlines but also other properties including its color etc.
+Developers can not only control the visibility of major gridlines but also other properties, including its color, etc.

 The following code snippet demonstrates how to change the major gridlines' color.
 After setting the color of the major gridlines, a column chart will be added to the worksheet with modified gridlines.